 Such activities may indicate that your child has problems with their vision.

 Eye problems and visual impairment are, indeed, worrying.
-But most people experience any form of such conditions at least once in their lifetime.
+But most people experience such conditions at least once in their lifetime.
 Going for regular eye tests alerts you to possible changes in your vision that may be part of a growing eye problem.

-Around 1.3 billion people suffer from some kind of eye problem across the world, according to statistics from the World Health Organisation (WHO).
+According to World Health Organisation (WHO) statistics, around 1.3 billion people worldwide suffer from eye problems.
 Most of these people are comprised of adults 50 years old and above.

-Here are the eye conditions that are commonly experienced by many people across the EU.
+Here are the eye conditions commonly experienced by many people across the EU.

 • Eyelid problems